mccraigmccraig/freyja/README.md

-At the start we have `State.get()`, which is an "effect construtor" call - it returns an effect data structure, wrapped in a minimal `Impure` structure - try it our yourself in IEx:
+At the start we have `State.get()`, which is an "effect construtor" call - it returns an effect data structure, wrapped in a minimal `Impure` structure - try it out yourself in IEx:

 ``` elixir
 Freyja.Effects.State.get()